dseguy/phptips/introduction.rst

 PHP tips and tricks is a treasure trove of PHP pieces of code.
 It collects all those quick one-liners, unexpected behaviors, hidden features and strange things that are concealed in the dark corners of PHP.

 This encyclopedia has several goals:

 + entertain, with special situations and unexpected but valid usage of the PHP syntax
 + provoke thoughts, by bringing edge cases into the light.
 They might be bugs, tolerated behaviors or simply collateral damages
 + challenge PHP users with their knowledge of the language

+This encyclopedia is for the advanced PHP users.
+Do not go there without a solid experience of the language, and a good sense of humour.

 Contributions
 -------------